-- Leslie Anne Hoover Memorial Endowed Scholarship
+Leslie Anne Hoover Memorial Endowed Scholarship

     The total tuition for this unique 12- or 16-month undergraduate second degree nursing program is a discounted rate established by the University.
-Because this is a second bachelor’s degree, students may not be eligible for the usual undergraduate grant and scholarship monies.
-Since the Second Degree BSN program leads to the undergraduate BSN degree, students do not qualify for graduate student funding opportunities.
-Historically our second degree students have funded their nursing education using personal loans, parental contribution, and personal income.
+Because this is a second bachelor's degree, students may not be eligible for the usual undergraduate grant and scholarship monies and do not qualify for graduate student funding opportunities.
+Historically our second degree students have funded their nursing education using personal loans, parental contribution and personal income.

-It is strongly recommended that you review the most current information available on the Office of Financial Aid web site, and then contact the Office to assess your specific financial needs.
+    It is strongly recommended that you review the most current information available on the Office of Financial Aid website, and then contact the Office to assess your specific financial needs.
 As an additional resource, you can read some information compiled by the Office of Financial Aid specifically for Second Degree students.
 You may also find some relevant opportunities within the other tabs on this page.